Larry Miles at GE during the second world war created a system called Value Engineering.

 This then leaves the project open to cost reductions and potential elimination of a key security countermeasure.

-Over the next 4 weeks I will show you how to build up a more rounded security design that will provide best value and protection, and stand up to value engineering.
+Over the next 4 weeks, I will show you how to build up a more rounded security design.

 Question: What is your biggest challenge when it comes to value engineering?
 Let me know.